Duct Redesign and Air Balancing in Glendale for sleep, smoke, and room-by-room comfort.

 Two failure modes Marcus has seen on duct redesign and air balancing projects

-Two patterns Marcus catches in audits: Crushed flex duct discovered post-install when bedroom airflow is below 60 CFM despite a healthy system; the flex section was buried under blown-in insulation 12 years ago and never inspected; Return-side leak through an unsealed cabinet seam pulls 18% of return air directly from the attic (130°F+ summer); cooling capacity drops, indoor humidity climbs, dust loads accelerate.
+Crushed flex duct discovered post-install when bedroom airflow is below 60 CFM despite a healthy system; the flex section was buried under blown-in insulation 12 years ago and never inspected The countermeasure is documentation, not goodwill.

 08